jhermann/devpi-enterprisey/debianized-devpi/README.md

 devpi --version # ensure it basically works
 ```

-The version of `devpi` used is determined by the top-most entry and its upstream version in the `changelog`.
+The version of `devpi` and other core components used is determined in `debian/rules`.

 ## How to configure a simple "devpi" instance?